 Something I’ve been learning about over the last five or so years of my life is how to celebrate others.
 There was a period of time in my life where my own insecurity prevented me from whole-heartedly cheering on the people around me.
 I guess I thought that if someone else was successful, hitting milestones faster than me, or achieving things I wanted in my own life it would somehow diminish my own gifts and the good things in my life.
 Like someone else’s advancement meant I was stuck behind.
 Obviously that type of mentality was gross and damaging for a number of reasons, but I think the thing I missed out on most was the opportunity to share in the joy of someone else’s successes.

 This notion of sharing with and loving your community is all over the “Sister Pie” cookbook.
-Just a pages into the book, and you’ll know that these gals are all about taking care of the people (and bellies) around them.
+Reading the book, you’ll know that these gals are all about taking care of the people (and bellies) around them.
 The stories are great, but the recipes are crazy good, so much so that I knew I had to share one with you.
 The salted maple pie was my first bake from the book, and I have a feeling it’s one I’ll be making for years to come.

 To make it, we start with Sister Pie’s crust.
 Their classic all-butter pie dough utilizes European style butter which has a higher fat percentage and less water.
 This means more flake and more flavor in your pie.
-The crust gets blind-baked until set and starting to turn golden, and in the meanwhile you can prep your filling.
+The crust blind-bakes until set and starting to turn golden.
+In the meanwhile you can prep your filling.
 Just like with my favorite chocolate chess pie, this pie gets whipped up in a single bowl.
 Eggs, butter, maple syrup, cream, and a few other ingredients are stirred together until the crust is finished.
-Pour the filling in and complete the baking process until the filling it barely puffed and only jiggles a little when you shake it.
+Pour the filling in and complete the baking process until the filling it barely puffed and only jiggles a little.
 Allow the pie to cool on the counter, about 4 hours, until set.
 Finish with a sprinkle (or two) of salt.

 If you like this salted maple pie you should check out: